omkasar98/-righteous-glove-4452/README.md

 #Boat & Bait
-     --Boat & Bait is a clone website for Bass Pro Shops, created by Vamsi Karri, Ranjith Kumar Raj, and Jitu Gandhare.
-The website is built using HTML 5, CSS, and          --Vanilla JavaScript.
+         -Boat & Bait is a clone website for Bass Pro Shops.

    ##Boat & Bait offers a range of features for its users, including: